VulcanJS/Vulcan/packages/telescope-menu/README.md

 ##### `menuLabel` (String/Function)

 The menu title label, or a function that returns a label.
+Note that this is required for dropdown menus.

 ##### `menuLabelTemplate` (String)